 We decided to allow users to deselect exams as the exam scores and score statistics are displayed based on the selected exam.
 Deselecting the exam allows users to get rid of the displayed scores and statistics when they are no longer needed.

-There are 3 main commands that are used to interact with exam scores of each person: addScore
+There are 3 main commands that are used to interact with exam scores of each person: addScore, editScore and deleteScore.

 The user should select the exam they want to add a score for, then specify the index of the person they want to add a score for, and the score they want to add.